Sublinear Update Time Randomized Algorithms for Dynamic Graph Regression: Dynamic graph regression using subsampled randomized Hadamard transform

 \subsection{Addressing the limitations}

-The first well-know intrinsic limitation of randomized Hadamard transform is that the number of rows in $\mathbold M$, i.e., $n$, must be a power of $2$.
+The first intrinsic limitation of randomized Hadamard transform is that the number of rows in $\mathbold M$, i.e., $n$, must be a power of $2$.
 This implies that we should always have a power of $2$ nodes in the graph.
 When applying randomized Hadamard transform to matrices, this issue is addressed by concatenating a zero matrix to the main matrix that makes its size a power of $2$ \cite{DBLP:conf/nips/LuDFU13,DBLP:journals/corr/abs-1805-05421}.
 We can follow a similar strategy for graphs.
 More precisely, if during pre-processing the number of rows of $\mathbold M$ is less than a power of $2$, we pad it with zeros up to the next larger power of $2$.
-This might be seen as adding {\em isolated nodes} to the graph (with measured values $0$), to make its size a power of $2$.
-The second intrinsic limitation of randomized Hadamard transform is that $\mathbold M$ must be a {\em full (column) rank} matrix.
-However, this is not a serious problem for real-world applications, as most of generated matrices have a full rank (specially since $m \ll n $).
+This might be seen as adding {\em isolated nodes} to the graph, with measured values $0$, to make its size a power of $2$.
+The second intrinsic limitation of randomized Hadamard transform is that $\mathbold M$ must be a {\em full rank} matrix.
+However, this might not be a serious problem as many real-world matrices have a full rank.

-The next restriction is that the $n \times m$ matrix embedding $\mathbold M$ must satisfy two properties.
-First, $m \ll n$, because otherwise, randomized Hadamard transform will not be efficient.
+The next restriction is that the $n \times d$ matrix embedding $\mathbold M$ must satisfy two properties.
+First, $d \ll n$, because otherwise, randomized Hadamard transform will not be efficient.
 Second, it must be {\em edge-update-efficient}.
-In the following, first in Definition~\ref{def:m-embedding}, we present a matrix embedding defined based on $m$ closest nodes of each node, where $m$ can be arbitrarily small (we consider it as a small constant).
-So it satisfies the first property needed for $\mathbold M$.
+In the following, first in Definition~\ref{def:m-embedding}, we present a matrix embedding defined based on the $d$ closest nodes of each node, where $d$ can be arbitrarily small (we consider it as a small constant).
+So it satisfies the first property.
 Then in Theorem~\ref{theorem:edge_update_efficient}, we prove that it is an {\em edge-update-efficient} matrix embedding.
-For the sake of simplicity, we assume that $G$ is an undirected graph.
-However, the results can be easily extended to directed graphs.
+For the sake of simplicity, we assume that $G$ is undirected.
+The extension of the results to directed graphs is straightforward.

-\begin{definition} For each node $v$ in a graph $G$, we define its vector embedding as a vector consisting of $m$ nodes of $G$ that have the smallest distances to $v$, and call it the $m$-nearest neighborhood of $v$.
+\begin{definition} For each node $v$ in a graph $G$, we define its vector embedding as a vector consisting of $d$ nodes of $G$ that have the smallest distances to $v$, and call it the $d$-nearest neighborhood of $v$.
 If there are several such subsets of $V(G)$, we choose an arbitrary one.
-We define matrix embedding $\mathbold M$ of $G$ as an $n \times m$ matrix whose $i^{th}$ row is the vector embedding of the $i^{th}$ node. \end{definition}
+We define matrix embedding $\mathbold M$ of $G$ as a $n \times d$ matrix whose $i^{th}$ row is the vector embedding of node $i$. \end{definition}